 How To Install CMake on CentOS 8

-CMake is an open-source cross-platform project that can automate, test, package, and install software independent of the compiler.
-CMake isn’t a build system, but rather it assists other systems in generating build files.
+CMake is an open-source, cross-platform project that can automate, test, package, and install software independent of the compiler.
+CMake isn’t a build system but assists other systems in generating build files.
 CMake is unique compared to other build tools.
-Making makefiles and building them is possible, but you can also tell CMake to make a visual studio solution instead.
+Making and building makefiles is possible, but you can also tell CMake to create a visual studio solution instead.
 For external programs, you have the same option.
-They are the choice of the maintainer of the library you use and there are no standards for things like code generation.
+They are the choice of the maintainer of the library you use, and there are no standards for things like code generation.
 In this article, we’ll show you how to install CMake on CentOS 8

 Those who already have a system up and running should skip this step and do update their system.